jjcav84/pushpop-recipes/README.md

 ##### Organization

-Each recipe should be in its own folder.
-That folder should contain both job files and templates.
+Each related set of recipes should be grouped into its own folder.
+That folder can contain both job files and templates.

 ##### Guidelines